How Michael Flynn goes local to spread Christian nationalism - WTOP News

 Some Sarasota residents told AP and “Frontline” that Proud Boys have tried to intimidate people at school board meetings — labeling those who supported masks or sympathized with gay children as “perverts.”

-Angela Wynn said she was harassed by a group of Proud Boys when she attended a women’s rights rally with her 10-year-old.
-She believes Flynn’s outspoken presence in Sarasota has given members of the group confidence and validation.
+Angela Wynn said she was harassed by a group of Proud Boys when she attended a with her 10-year-old.
+She believes Flynn’s outspoken presence in Sarasota has given confidence and validation.

 “Maybe back in the day they would have tried to hide who they are,” Wynn said.
 “But now they’re just so emboldened and they have this sense of empowerment.”

-Note: This story has been corrected to show the Flynn-backed school board candidates defeated three candidates, rather than ousted sitting members.